facebookarchive/xctool/README.md

 * __user-notifications__: sends notification to Notification Center when action is completed [(example notifications)](https://cloud.githubusercontent.com/assets/1044236/2771974/a2715306-ca74-11e3-9889-fa50607cc412.png).
 * __teamcity__: sends service messages to [TeamCity](http://www.jetbrains.com/teamcity/) Continuous Integration Server

-### Implementing Your Own Reporters
+### Implementing Your Reporters

 You can also implement your own reporters using whatever language you like.
 Reporters in xctool are separate executables that read JSON objects from STDIN and write formatted results to STDOUT.

-You can invoke reporters by passing their full path via the `-reporter`
+You can invoke reporters bypassing their full path via the `-reporter`
 option:

 ```bash